Successfully selling on Amazon: These 10 commandments every seller should know!

 1. Ranking optimization or Buy Box?
 Make your choice!

 The goal of every Amazon seller should be to either optimize the ranking of an item or win the Buy Box in order to sell successfully on Amazon.
 Doing both at the same time is only sensible in rare cases.
-Instead, sellers must make a choice, and this decision largely depends on the type of product, as the following table shows:
+Instead, sellers must make a choice, and this choice largely depends on the type of product, as the following table shows:

-RANKING OPTIMIZATION | WINNING THE BUY BOX |
+RANKING OPTIMIZATIONWINNING THE BUY BOX

 Own products that are not offered by anyone else.
-Here, the seller has control over the product title and description, the images, and the other content, and can optimize them accordingly for specific keywords. | Third-party products that are also offered by others.
-For third-party products, the seller has only limited influence on the product presentation, which is why the Buy Box should be the means of choice, as most buyers opt for the seller that Amazon presents in the Buy Box. |
+Here, the seller has control over the product title and description, the images, and the other content, and can optimize them accordingly for specific keywords.Third-party products that are also offered by others.
+For third-party products, the seller has only limited influence on the product presentation, which is why winning the Buy Box should be the means of choice, as most buyers choose the seller that Amazon presents in the Buy Box.

 2. Focus on high-quality content!